easihin/roadSafety/README.md

 # Prototype of Device that Recognizes Car Crashes and Risks of Hydroplaning
 #### By: Ella Vania Asihin and Elizabeth Fantasia Wibawa (2022)

-- when testing the code, make sure that it is in a folder of what the .ino file's name is.
 - Submission for Krya Innovation Award 2022

 Top 6 ICIA x IFIC 2022, Most Innovative Award - IFIC, Titanium Award